Phffft: Production

 The original intention was to borrow Sheree North from 20th Century Fox to play the role of Janis but Harry Cohn decided to use Kim Novak after seeing her in Pushover.
 He told Garson Kanin, "I figured workin' alongside of Judy some of the talent, some of the magic might rub off, right?
 Nothing."

 Jack Lemmon called it " a good film — almost a very good film."

-According to Kenneth Tynan "The prospect of making" the movie sent Judy Holliday "into a fit (or phffftl) of terror, because for nearly ten years every word she had uttered on the screen had been written by the Kanins and directed by Cukor.
+According to Kenneth Tynan "The prospect of making" the movie sent Judy Holliday "into a fit (or phffftl) of terror, because for nearly ten years every word she had uttered on the screen had been written by the Kanins and directed by [George] Cukor.
 But George Axelrod and Mark Robson turned out to be admirable replacements, and her first solo flight was a reassuring success.
 The nervous laugh, the fugitive smile and the divine innocence were as peerless as ever."